-The American Registry of Radiologic Technologists (ARRT) recognizes Midwestern Career College’s Associate of Applied Science in Magnetic Resonance Imaging (MRI) Technology program as an approved educational program for ARRT’s magnetic resonance imaging certification and registration.
-Graduates of our MRI program are eligible to sit for ARRT’s MRI certification exam.
+The American Registry of Radiologic Technologists (ARRT) recognizes Midwestern Career College’s Associate of Applied Science in Magnetic Resonance Imaging (MRI) Technology (Degree) program as an approved educational program for ARRT’s magnetic resonance imaging certification and registration.
+Graduates of our program are eligible to sit for ARRT’s MRI certification exam.
 You can find MCC’s listing on the ARRT website here.

 About Our Program

 Midwestern Career College’s Associate of Applied Science Magnetic Resonance Imaging (MRI) Technology program prepares students with the general education, applied knowledge, technical skills, and work habits required for entry-level positions in the magnetic resonance imaging (MRI) technology field.

 MRI uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
 The images can then be examined on a computer monitor or printed.

 MRI has become a vital tool in medical imaging today.
 These detailed images allow physicians to better evaluate parts of the body and certain diseases that may not be assessed adequately with other imaging methods, such as x-ray, ultrasound or computed tomography.